wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 |

-Write a device driver plugin
+How to add a wyapp board
 ******************************

-Now that you manage to create your own, simple plugin, the next step wold be to understand how the device driver plugins are made.
+Now that you manage to create your own, simple plugin, the next step would be to understand how the device driver plugins are made.

-An additional component will be a **"visual"** folder, which will include 4 **'.js'** files: *code_picamera*, *code_pyfirmata*, *definitions_picamera* and *definitions_pyfirmata*.
-The purpose of these files is to import the blocks necessary to run the code on your board.

 |

 If you're trying to add a new board plugin, our *"device.wyapp.raspberrypi"*, *"device.wyapp.beagleboneblack"* and *"device.wyapp.udooneo"* plugins may serve as a support for you.

-In the **index.js** file, you will have to import the 4 files mentioned above from the **visual** folder.

-After that, in the *setup* function, you nedd to create an event, so when the board is *'ready'*, you call the **registerPinLayout** function from our *"pinlayout"* plugin.
+In the **index.js** file, inside the *setup* function, you nedd to create an event, so when the board is *'ready'*, you call the **registerPinLayout** function from our *"pinlayout"* plugin.
 The purpose of this function is to register the pins of your board in the **Pin Layout** tab, using the appropriate images that you saved in the *data* folder of our plugin.

 For example, if we are connected to a Raspberry Pi, the contect of the Pin Layout tab will be: